PDF(159.2 KB) View with Adobe Reader on a variety of devices

 Impact on Flow Inspection

-Many security devices might zero-out or replace unknown TCP headers with a No Option (NOOP) value.
+Many security devices might zero-out or replace unknown TCP options with a No Option (NOOP) value.
 If the network device does this to the TCP SYN packet on the initial sub-flow, the MP_CAPABLE advertisement is removed.
 As a result, it appears to the server that the client does not support MPTCP, and it reverts to normal TCP operation.

 If the flow cannot be inspected due to encryption or if the protocol is unknown, then the inline device should have no impact on the MPTCP flow.